Mullgate

 Why this model is coherent

-• each route maps to a specific local entrypoint
+• each route still maps to its own local entrypoint

 Practical consequence